-Option Description
+Option Description Tracking Adjusts tracking to remove vertical lines.
+Sync.
+Adjusts the sync (synchronization) to remove screen flicker.
 Brightness Adjusts screen brightness.
 Contrast Adjusts screen contrast.
 Sharpness Adjusts screen sharpness.

-Color Adjusts the color density.

-Tint Adjusts the color tint.
-(NTSC only)

-Mode Selects the signal format.
-You can select AUTO, PAL, NTSC, or SECAM.
+Color Adjusts the balance of red, green, and blue in the image.
+Tint (NTSC only) Adjusts the color tint.
+Input Resolution Selects the signal format.
+You can select AUTO, PAL, NTSC, a specific resolution, or a preset setting.
 AUTO automatically adjusts the image to the signal received.
+Preset Saves and recalls up to five different session settings (resolution, tracking, sync signal and position).
+To save the current session settings, choose the present number from the dropdown list and click OK.
 Pattern Display Displays the test pattern currently selected.
 Reset Resets all fields to their default values.